hyperflask/flask-mercure-sse/README.md

 ## Going to production

-It is recommended to use the official [Mercure.rocks hub](https://mercure.rocks/docs/hub/install) in production environments.
+Use the built-in hub as a standalone server or use the [Mercure.rocks hub](https://mercure.rocks/docs/hub/install) in production environments.